angular/angular/aio/content/guide/styleguide.md

-**Why?** A lazily loaded feature module that directly imports the `CoreModule` will make its own copy of services and likely have undesireable results.
+**Why?** A lazily loaded feature module that directly imports the `CoreModule` will make its own copy of services and likely have undesirable results.

 </div>